 Q: My horse is a three-year-old homebred with no performance record yet.
 How do I determine his value?

 Q: I'm most worried about being able to pay the vet bills if my horse becomes ill or has an injury.
-What types of coverages are available?
+What types of affordable health insurance coverages are available?

 A: If your horse is from the age of 30 days and 18-20 years, you should seriously consider adding Major Medical, Veterinary Services or Medical Assistance coverage to your Full Mortality policy.
-This coverage will help reimburse you for covered veterinary costs (both medical and surgical) in the event your horse has a covered injury, illness, accident or disease during the policy period.
+These coverages help reimburse you for covered veterinary costs (both medical and surgical) in the event your horse has a covered injury, illness, accident or disease during the policy period.

 Q: If my horse has a health problem during the policy, will I be able to renew the policy?

 A: Most often the company will offer to renew your policy, but will likely apply an exclusion for that problem if they deem it necessary and/or may apply a debited rate for coveage, and/or restrict access to certain coverages.
 In rare cases, renewal may not be offered.